5 Best API for Stock Market Data All Over the World [2026]

 Features:

-• Stock prices, indices, ETFs, and futures data
+• Stock prices, ETFs, indices, and futures

-• Data delivery in JSON, CSV, and Excel formats
+• JSON, CSV, Excel formats

 Pricing:

-• Free: $0 - 500 requests/day
+• Free: 500 requests/day

 Key Features to Look For